-By: Atlanta Metro Area Ticket Attorney Larry Kohn
+By: Metro Atlanta Ticket Attorney Larry Kohn for All Metro Counties

 Georgia was the first state in the USA to have a “super speeder” law.
 In 2009, then-Gov. Sonny Perdue pitched this revenue-generation idea to the Legislature, claiming that the additional proceeds from speeding ticket offenders who ignore posted speed limits could help trauma care in rural areas.
 The Georgia Code section is OCGA 40-6-189.

 Because no “mandate” exists to dedicate these funds from high-speed drivers’ speeding tickets for use in funding rural health care, the money is mostly used to pay costs of state government in Georgia.
 The super speeder ticket GA law is just another example of saddling an undesirable category of citizens, with the costs of running the Government.

 The effective date for HB 160 (Act 135, §11) was January 1, 2010.
 See the initial news story posted by GOHS to laud the supposed rural hospital benefits.

 Any driver who gets convicted of speeding at high speeds will be in violation of the super speeder ticket in Georgia.
 Specifically, traveling at 75 mph or more on any two-lane road in GA, or at 85 mph or higher on ANY roadway, such as I-85, I-75, I-20, GA Highway 400, or similar limited access roads.

 Simply stated, the new law tacks on an additional state assessment of $200 for any traffic ticket conviction or nolo contendere plea where the speed reported to Georgia DDS (the GA DMV) on the traffic citation, on a 2-lane highway or road, was speeding at 75 mph or more.
 For multi-lane highways, the speed that triggers Georgia super speeder law is 85 miles per hour or more.